pablogcardoso/biosframework/README.md

 The best way is setup the skeleton application.

 #Requirements
 Bios Framework requires PHP 5.3 or later.
+And it 100% compatible with Php 7

 #Feedback
 We do love feedback, it doesn't matter if it's positive or not, any feedback is much appreciated.
 So if you have something to tell us, please email us at biosf_feedbacks@glosdigital.com.